babar-raza/package-descriptions/aspose.cloud/npm/Aspose.HTML Cloud SDK for Node.js.md

 # Process HTML, SVG, MD & EPUB Files in the Cloud

 [Aspose.HTML Cloud SDK for Node.js](https://products.aspose.cloud/html/nodejs) offers its consumers to load markup of HTML, MHTML, XHTML, EPUB, XML & SVG formats from file, cloud storage or URL.
-The loaded document can be traversed or inspected via CSS selector & XPath query or can be converted to images, PDF as well as other supported markup formats.
-The HTML REST API also alows to extract images from the HTML and populate HTML template with data from JSON or XML.
+The loaded document can be traversed or inspected via CSS selector & XPath query or can be converted to images, PDF, XPS as well as other supported markup formats.
+The HTML REST API also allows to extract images from the HTML and populate HTML template with data from JSON or XML.
+Checkout the [API Reference]([https://apireference.aspose.cloud/html/](https://apireference.aspose.cloud/html/)) & [Developer's Guide]([https://docs.aspose.cloud/display/htmlcloud/Developer+Guide](https://docs.aspose.cloud/display/htmlcloud/Developer+Guide)) for all possible functions.

 ## HTML Processing Features